Nasir al-Dawla Ibn Hamdan: Origin

-Abu Muhammad al-Husayn was a grandson of Abu Abdallah al-Husayn ibn Nasir al-Dawla, a Hamdanid prince who had fled to the Fatimid Caliphate when Mosul had been taken over by the Uqaylid dynasty in 990.
-He served as governor of Damascus from 1041 to 1048, succeeding Anushtakin al-Dizbari.
+Nasir al-Dawla was a grandson of Abu Abdallah al-Husayn ibn Nasir al-Dawla, a Hamdanid prince who had fled to the Fatimid Caliphate when Mosul had been taken over by the Uqaylid dynasty in 990, serving as governor of Tyre.
+Nasir al-Dawla's father, al-Hasan, served as governor of Damascus in 1041–1048, in succession to Anushtakin al-Dizbari.
+As al-Husayn was appointed to the same office in 1058 and carried the same honorific of 'Nasir al-Dawla', as his father, the medieval historian Ibn al-Qalanisi confused the two, followed by some modern historians as well, who attribute to al-Husayn his father's governorship as well.